Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral

 Then we define

+where the sum runs over non-isomorphic trees.
 The proof of the equivalence between the iterative characterization, see \eqref{Eq: tree factrorial classic}, and \eqref{Eq: tree factorial kreimer} can be found in \cite[\S 5]{kreimer1999chen}.
-Contrary to the canonical definition proposed in the literature \cite{chartier2010algebraic,Hairer2006}, this version has the net advantage of being well defined on trees with directed closed paths as soon as we consider $\doublebullet$ as a leaf in the natural growth process. \begin{definition} For $\tau\in\cT_{\alpha,\beta}^\e$, let us denote by $\cT^-_\e(\tau)$ the set of exotic coloured trees obtained from $\tau$ by removing a vertex $\bulletalpha$ or $\doublebullet$, together with the attached edges, in all possible ways.
+Contrary to the canonical definition proposed in the literature \cite{chartier2010algebraic,Hairer2006}, this version has the net advantage of being well defined on trees with directed closed paths as soon as we consider $\doublebullet$ as a leaf in the natural growth process. \begin{definition} For $\tau\in\cT_{\alpha,\beta}^\e$, let us denote by $\cT_{\bulletalpha}^-(\tau)$ and $\cT_{\bulletbeta}^-(\tau)$ the collections of trees obtained from $\tau$ by removing a leaf $\bulletalpha$ or $\doublebullet$, respectively in all possible ways.
+Moreover we denote by $m_{\bulletalpha}(\tau',\tau)$ and $m_{\bulletbeta}(\tau',\tau)$ the number of ways of obtaining $\tau'$ from $\tau$ by removing a leaf of type $\bulletalpha$ or $\doublebullet$, respectively.
 Then we define the tree factorial $\tau!\in\N$ as

-\end{definition} Since the notion of tree factorial in Definition \ref{Def: tree factorial} formally coincides with the one adopted for uncoloured rooted trees in \cite{kreimer1999chen}, the reader may wonder how it accounts for the presence of closed paths.
-Since we treat a pair $\doublebullet$ as a single vertex, one may think that the tree factorial should be the same for